A general ASTRONOMY site to get you started exploring the night sky

 2. You can easily cover it with a dime held at arms length.

-3. It is one of the closest cluster of stars to us.
+3. It is one of the closest clusters of stars to us.

 4. All of these stars formed out of the same nebula cloud, like the Orion nebula.
-This cloud has since disappiated.
+This cloud has since dissipated.
 Astronomers believe that the blue cloud surrounding the Pleiades stars is a cloud that the stars are passing through.
-It is difficult to see this cloud in a small telescope and it only appears as a dull white smudge.
+It is difficult to see this cloud in a small telescope and it only appears as dull white smudges.

 Greek Mythology+